redmvc/Discord-Channel-Bridge-Bot/README.md

       "production": {
-         "app_token": "the token you got in step 2", "db_dialect": "mysql, postgresql, or sqlite, depending on which dialect your database uses", "db_driver": "pymysql, psycopg2, or pysqlite, respectively depending on the above", "db_host": "",
+         "app_token": "the token you got in step 2", "db_dialect": "mysql, postgresql, or sqlite, depending on which dialect your database uses", "db_driver": "aiomysql, asyncpg, or aiosqlite, respectively depending on the above", "db_host": "",
          "db_port": 0,
          "db_user": "",